No, Smug Liberals Aren’t the Reason We Lack Sane Gun Laws

 83 - 14 percent for a mandatory waiting period for all gun purchases.
 It is too easy to buy a gun in the U.S. today, American voters say 67 - 3 percent.
 If more people carried guns, the U.S. would be less safe, voters say 59 - 33 percent.
 Congress needs to do more to reduce gun violence, voters say 75 - 17 percent.

 This is just one poll.
-But the president’s recent concessions to pro-gun safety sentiment – his decision to signal openness to background check legislation, and announcement of support for a measure banning bump stocks – suggest that something has persuaded the White House to start seeing its absolutist opposition to gun control as a political liability.
+But the president’s recent concessions to pro-gun-safety sentiment — his decision to signal openness to background check legislation, his announcement of support for a measure banning bump stocks, and a report that he might be in favor of raising the minimum age for purchasing guns like the one used in the Parkland massacre — suggest that something has persuaded the White House to start seeing its absolutist opposition to gun control as a political liability.

 All of which is to say: It simply is not the case that Congress has failed to pass gun control reforms because urban elites condescend to rural America, thereby depressing popular support for middle-of-the-road legislation.
 Public opinion is not the problem; the incapacity of America’s governing institutions to translate expert-endorsed, majoritarian sentiments into public policy is.